kasir-barati/awesome-js-ts/src/event-loop/README.md

         A list.
       </li>
       <li>
-        A list with the additional semantic that it must not contain the same item twice.
+        With the additional semantic that it must not contain the same item twice.
       </li>
     </ul>
   </dd>